Privacy

 Overview

-This privacy policy is designed to give further clarification on:
+This privacy policy is designed to give you further information on:

 • Who we are